All Episodes

 No, of course not.

-They you cannot they cannot let those lies stay out there.
+They cannot let those lies stay out there.

 They cannot repeat that stuff like Chuck Todd did today.

-You you can't you know, you're they're just the Republicans are allowing these statements to be perpetuated.
+You can't, you know, they're just, the Republicans are allowing these statements to be perpetuated.

 Yeah, they're counting on people like me to refute it.

-Um I'd ask myself, if I had a room full of 'em, okay, what would I do?
+The problem with reaching a low-information voter, I've asked myself: if I had a room full of them, okay, what would I do?

 What would be the first thing I did?

-What would be my plan to try to talk what I believe into it sense into them?
+What would be my plan to try to talk what I believe into sense into them?

 How would I start it?

-Okay, so Snerdly, Snerdley been telling me how to get started if I actually did buy an hour of national TV time to speak to the nation.
+Okay, so Snerdley has been telling me how to get started if I actually did buy an hour of national TV time to speak to the nation.

-And I said, and and the purpose of that would be to reach low information voters, people that are that that that are not and do not see things the way we do.
+And I said, and the purpose of that would be to reach low-information voters, people that are not and do not see things the way we do.

-You go get a couple of iPhone fives and a couple of iPad minis from your prize closet in there and you take them with you.
+You go get a couple of iPhone 5s and a couple of iPad minis from your prize closet in there, and you take them with you.

 And you make sure you've got a live audience, in addition to people watching on television.

-And you start out by saying that you have gifts and you hold up those iPhone fives, you look around and say who wants one?
+And you start out by saying that you have gifts.

-Every hand goes up, you just point out you, you get one.
+You just point out, you, you get one.

-And he says, but the thing that you gotta look out for, you d cannot, you'll blow it if you mention work before you conclude your talk on benefits.
+He says, but the thing that you got to look out for, you cannot, you'll blow it if you mention work before you conclude your talk on benefits.

-You've got to mention benefits first before you get to work, otherwise they'll tune you out.
+You've got to mention benefits first before you get to work, otherwise I'll tune you out.

-Now I must confess in every fantasy I've had about this, I have never once conceived doing any of that as a as a way to reach the uh that's very cynical of you, Snerdly.
+Now, I must confess, in every fantasy I've had about this, I have never once conceived doing any of that as a way to reach the that's very cynical of you, Snerdley.

 Great to have you on the EIB network, sir.